antrwells/Vivid3D/Vivid3D/Vivid3DEditor/readme.txt

+wdwd And now is verified.
 This is an open source 3D engine.